Worries over Ukraine, Chinese economy weigh on European shares

 Most European indexes cut losses in late trade, however, as data showed growth in the U.S. services sector accelerated more than expected in April, building on Friday's strong non-farm payrolls.

-The market's gyrations were exacerbated by thin trading volume due to London's stock market, the largest in Europe, being closed for a public holiday.
+Trading was choppy as volume was thin due to London's stock market, Europe's largest, being closed for a public holiday.

 Activity in China's manufacturing sector contracted for a fourth consecutive month in April, data showed on Monday, raising more questions about the pace of growth in the world's No. 2 economy and its top consumer of metals.

-"Without China and other emerging market countries it is impossible to go back to global growth of 5 to 5.5 percent," said Societe Generale global equity strategist Claudia Panseri.
+"Without China and other emerging market countries it is impossible to go back to global growth of 5 to 5.5 percent," Societe Generale global equity strategist Claudia Panseri said.

 UKRAINE WORRY